Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Introduction

 Maintaining air quality guidelines (AQGs) requires efficient monitoring, but identifying and predicting extreme pollution events is hindered by limited data availability \citep{martenies_health_2015}.
 In the UK, the Automatic Urban and Rural Network (AURN) has only 171 stations, resulting in low national spatial coverage and increased uncertainty in areas far from observation points.
-Alternative data sources like the Copernicus Atmosphere Monitoring Service (CAMS) managed by the European Centre for Medium-Range Weather Forecasts (ECMWF) offer global coverage and long-term records but often underestimate extreme values and smooth \PMp{} concentrations in time and space \citep{palharini_assessment_2020,stahl_why_2024}.
-Additionally, remote-sensing data are typically unable to capture local nuances as seen in data from \emph{in situ} stations.
-The limitations of sparse \emph{in situ} monitoring and the underestimation of extremes by remote-sensing data highlight the need for data fusion approaches to improve spatial coverage and capture local variations in air pollution.
+Alternative data sources like the Copernicus Atmosphere Monitoring Service (CAMS) managed by the European Centre for Medium-Range Weather Forecasts (ECMWF) offer global coverage and long-term records but often underestimate extreme values, smooth \PMp{} concentrations in time and space \citep{palharini_assessment_2020,stahl_why_2024}, and fail to capture local nuances observed at \emph{in situ} stations.
+The limitations of sparse \emph{in situ} monitoring and the underestimation of extremes by these products highlight the need for data fusion approaches to improve spatial coverage and capture local variations in air pollution.

 {Various data fusion approaches have been developed, including geostatistical models based on kriging \citep{ferreira2000air, kunzli_ambient_2005, beauchamp_dealing_2017, beauchamp_necessary_2018, xie_review_2017}.
 However, kriging and similar Gaussian-based models tend to smooth extreme values, potentially leading to inaccurate exposure and risk assessments \citep{gressent_data_2020}.
 Alternative methods still often rely on Gaussian assumptions \citep{fuentes_model_2005, bogaert_bayesian_2007, banerjee_hierarchical_2015, wilkie_data_2015, gengler_integrating_2016, villejo_data_2023}.
 A notable advancement by \cite{wilkie_nonparametric_2019} extended the spatially-varying parameter framework of \cite{gelfand_spatial_2003} and \cite{berrocal_spatio-temporal_2010} by allowing model coefficients to flexibly vary in space and time, using basis functions for temporal trends and an exponential decay term for spatial dependence.
 Their Bayesian approach, built on Gaussian likelihoods with conjugate priors, enables efficient sampling from closed-form posterior distributions.}